hubro-apparatus/examples/README.md

-# examples
+# Hubro Examples

-Set of Kvikk examples
+Collection of examples.